Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The team then conducted a month-long public survey from March 10th to April 13th, consisting of thirty-one questions divided into five sections, addressing both general impressions of life in Hanover and site-specific considerations.
 543 responses were received, equivalent to some 3.5% of the Township’s residents, substantially exceeding the expected level of response.

-Based on the public input and further research, the team developed ideas for improvements at the three sites which were presented to an EDAC subcommittee earlier this month and will be available for public review here - Rutgers "Placemaking in Hanover" Study (PDF)
+Based on the public input and further research, the team developed ideas for improvements at the three sites which were presented to an EDAC subcommittee earlier this month and the slideshow will be available for public review here - Rutgers "Placemaking in Hanover" Study - Final Presentation (PDF)